Vocation Entry 14 of 25

 A tool may be morally neutral in its basic existence, but its design and use are not neutral in consequence.
 Tools embody assumptions: what should be easy, what should be measured, what should be automated, what should be hidden, what should be sped up, and what human judgment can be bypassed.

 The worker should ask what the tool makes easier and what it makes harder.
 Does it improve quality or merely increase volume?
 Does it reduce drudgery or reduce care?
-Does it empower the worker or make them dependent?
+Does it increase the worker's capacity or make them dependent?
 Does it serve the recipient or mainly serve the operator's convenience?

 Tools should be judged by what they do to the work and to the people inside the work.